alkgrove/partlocater/README.md

 So for local usage, I recommend XAMPP.
 XAMPP contains apache, php, cURL and MariaDB and installs on Windows.
 The reason for this is I wanted to be able to scale it to an intranet server and Apache, MareaDB, PHP, and cURL work on most Linux and Unix OS.
 So in the doc folder is a description on how to set this up.

 This was intended to work for either single engineer or a small group.
 It can work from a single workstation or to a local server.
+ ## v3.0.0
+ Updated to be compatible with Digi-Keys V3 API.
+V2 and V1 have been suspended and will no longer work.
+Made changes in the treeview user interface where the right hand cells are edittable and no longer require a separate entry box.
  ## v1.0.4-beta
  Added a popup database selector if there is more than one database and errors if there are no databases.
 If there is one database it will automatically open on startup.